American bullfrog: As an invasive species

-Breeding behavior
+Breeding season

 The bullfrog breeding season typically lasts two to three months.
 A study of bullfrogs in Michigan showed the males arriving at the breeding site in late May or early June, and remaining in the area into July.
 The territorial males that occupy sites are usually spaced some 3 to 6 m apart and call loudly.
 At least three different types of calls have been noted in male bullfrogs under different circumstances.
 These distinctive calls include territorial calls made as threats to other males, advertisement calls made to attract females, and encounter calls which precede combat.

-The bullfrogs have a prolonged breeding season, with the males continuously engaging in sexual activity throughout.
+The males continuously engage in sexual activity throughout the long breeding season.
 Though The reproductive cycle of American bullfrogs in Oregon is mainly restricted to the summer season when individuals congregate in lentic freshwater systems.
 Males are present at the breeding pond for longer periods than females during the entire season, increasing their chances of multiple matings.
 The sex ratio is typically skewed toward males.
 Which might lead to some interspecific amplexus events with other North American frogs Conversely, females have brief periods of sexual receptivity during the season.
 In one study, female sexual activity typically lasted for a single night and mating did not occur unless the females initiated the physical contact.
 Males only clasp females after they have indicated their willingness to mate.
 This finding refutes previous claims that a male frog will clasp any proximate female with no regard to whether the female has consented.
-Once a male finds a receptive female he will clasp onto her and undergo inguinal amplexus—reproductive position—by utilization of the males' forelimbs.
+Once a male finds a receptive female he will clasp onto her and undergo inguinal amplexus — a reproductive position — using his forelimbs.
 The enlargement of forelimb muscles is a sexually dimorphic trait seen in the male bullfrog.
 One study investigating male and female bullfrog forelimbs muscles found males had significantly stronger muscles that could undergo longer durations of activity before the onset of fatigue.
 The significance of forelimb sexual dimorphism allow males to remain in amplexus with the female for longer durations increasing their chance at reproductive success in the highly competitive mating environment.
+Females can deposit 1,000 - 40,000 eggs which hatch in 3 - 5 days.

-These male and female behaviors cause male-to-male competition to be high within the bullfrog population and sexual selection for the females to be an intense process.
+These male and female behaviors cause male-male competition to be high within the bullfrog population and sexual selection for the females to be an intense process.
 Kentwood Wells postulated leks, territorial polygyny, and harems are the most likely classifications for the bullfrog mating system.
 Leks would be a valid description because males congregate to attract females, and the females arrive to the site for the purpose of copulation.
 In a 1980 study on bullfrogs in New Jersey, the mating system was classified as resource-defense polygyny.
 The males defended territories within the group and demonstrated typical physical forms of defense.